v2fly/manual/en/configuration/policy.md

 > `statsInboundDownlink`: true | false

 When set to `true`, V2Ray enables stat counter for all downlink traffic in all inbound proxies.

+> `statsOutboundUplink`: true | false

+(V2Ray 4.25.2+) When set to `true`, V2Ray enables stat counter for all uplink traffic in all outbound proxies.

+> `statsOutboundDownlink`: true | false

+(V2Ray 4.25.2+) When set to `true`, V2Ray enables stat counter for all downlink traffic in all outbound proxies.